 Below are some of the benefits of journaling about trauma:

-- Decrease feelings of anxiety by gathering all of your scattered thoughts and emotions and putting them in one place
+- Decreases anxiety by placing your scattered thoughts and emotions in one visible space

 Steps for Journaling for Trauma

-First, purchase a beautiful hard-bound journal that speaks to you aesthetically.
-That way, writing in it feels inviting and special and the journal becomes a sacred space for your innermost thoughts.
-Because trauma and suppressed emotion stay stuck in the body, the act of physically moving your hand across the paper helps in the process of moving the material out of the body and into the sacred container of the journal.
+When journaling about trauma, first purchase a medium that speaks to you.
+This way, writing feels inviting, and the journal becomes a sacred space for your innermost thoughts.
+Because trauma and suppressed emotion stay stuck in the body, the act of physically moving your hand across the paper helps release distressing memories and thoughts into a confined, safe space.

 Below are seven steps for journaling about trauma: